 Most nail technician certificate programs are available through cosmetology schools and community or technical colleges.
 Students should look into licensing requirements for the state in which they wish to enroll in a program.
 Some programs meet licensing requirements, so students can seek employment directly upon completion of the certificate program.
 However, students may have to complete the necessary licensing examinations upon completion of a program if it does meet licensing requirements.

-Nail technician certificate programs typically emphasize proper training in safety, sanitization, skin and nail care, laws and regulations, as well as nail diseases and disorders.
+Nail technician certificate programs typically emphasize proper training in safety, sanitation, skin and nail care, laws and regulations, as well as nail diseases and disorders.
 Students will gain knowledge needed to work professionally in the field.
 Certificate programs in the field typically take one semester to complete.
 Programs also tend to cover topics in management, retail, sales, and public relations in order to provide students with some of the necessary components needed to work in, or run, a salon.

 Students will learn techniques in manicuring and pedicuring, as well as management techniques used for the business aspect of working in a salon.
 Coursework covers topics including everything from nail product chemistry to hand and foot anatomy and physiology.